-VirtueMart is an opensource eCommerce solution for the Joomla Content Management System.
+VirtueMart is an open source eCommerce solution for the Joomla Content Management System.
 It’s a plugin so requires Joomla to be first installed on your server, and then this sits on top, providing store functionality.
 It requires a level of technical knowledge to implement this system and certain features which are usually standard such as social media and mobile responsiveness are lacking.
-Products can be filtered by best sellers and recently added.
+Items can be filtered by best sellers and recently added.
 Guest checkout and one-click ordering is offered out of the box, but other nice-to-haves such as discount codes, gift certificates are missing from VirtueMart.
 Therefore, if you have to go the Joomla route I’d look instead at J2Store for an eCommerce solution.

 - Allows you to add eCommerce functionality to an existing site powered by Joomla.